BerlinSky/webpack3/README.md

 ### Steps:
-1. Update webpack.config.js to use 'html-loader' and "pug-html-loader'
+1. Update webpack.config.js to use 'babel-preset-es2015-webpack' in place of 'es2015'
 2. Install the html-pug loaders
 ```
-npm i pug-html-loader -D
+npm i babel-preset-es2015-webpack -D
 ```
-3. Create a pug file